zhouhao/hexo-Web-Source/source/LeetCode/LeetCode-Kth-Largest-Element-in-an-Array.md

 title: 'LeetCode: Kth Largest Element in an Array'
 date: 2015-06-23 21:37:33
-tags:
 ---
  Find the `kth` largest element in an unsorted array.
 Note that it is the kth largest element in the sorted order, not the kth distinct element.

 ### For example,
 Given `[3,2,1,5,6,4]` and `k = 2`, return `5`.